 - See how your body takes a natural rest between each breath cycle without conscious direction?
 Acknowledge that God created your body to work, even in rest, and be strengthened in trusting God with every season of your life.

 - Focus on the Centering Thought, “I safely surrender to God’s loving plans.” to set an intention of surrender to the love, mystery, and steadfast character of God.

 - Continue breathing slowly and begin your meditation.

-- Silently repeat the one word mantra, “Chaliyphah”.
-Pronounced khal-ee-faw, this Hebrew word means change, and is used interchangeably for a change of garments or a change to the course of life.
+- Silently repeat the one-word mantra, “Chaliyphah”.
+Pronounced khal-ee-faw, this Hebrew word means change and is used interchangeably for a change of garments or a change to the course of life.
 This mantra represents the holistic transformation God’s presence brings.
 There is no need for fear.
-A surrender to God results in good gifts!
+Surrender to God results in good gifts!
 “Khal-ee-faw.”
 You are ready for what’s next.
 “Khal-ee-faw.”

 - When your time is complete, gently open your eyes and sit restfully for a moment of gratitude and prayer.
 This is going to be a great season!

 Thank you for joining me for an autumn meditation for seasons for change.
 I hope they bless you and help you set intentions for the season!